thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+08/04/21 Daily data (under the /dailies/ folder) has been added for 8/03, 8/02, and 8/01, note that some tweets will bleed into the following day due to different timezones captured.

 08/01/21 Version 73 of the dataset.
 Daily data has been added for 7/31, 7/30, 7/29, and 7/28.
 Dailies update frequency will change to once a week on Wednesdays.

 07/28/21 Daily data (under the /dailies/ folder) has been added for 7/27, 7/26, and 7/25, note that some tweets will bleed into the following day due to different timezones captured.